 I choose some jasmine to climb and two cone-shaped bushes.
 After planting those I planted moonflower and morning glory seeds between the jasmine so it would fill in the trellis this summer with flowers and greenery.

 This post contains affiliate links.
 This means that if you purchase from one of these links I will make a small commission, but rest assured you will not pay more for any products.

 The plants I choose are for full sun to part sun location since this trellis is on the north side of the house and gets some morning and afternoon sun.
 I will be posting that full how to so please subscribe to receive that straight to your inbox.
 Added Mr. Frog to help keep the soil moist.

 I really liked how it turned out, but I could only enjoy it during and I wanted to see it at night too, so what could I do?
 I thought of making some lanterns using our famous lantern pattern and using a solar light inside it.
 More to come on how to make these lanterns to be sure you don’t miss it subscribe to the newsletter below:

 I love the cracked shadow pattern these solar globes make.

 Another detail I added was custom wooden brackets for the lanterns.

-Are ready to for some amazing inspiration?
-It is so easy to hop on over and see all the knock off challenge results.
+Are you ready for some amazing inspiration?
+It is so easy to hop on over and see all the knock-off challenge results.
 See all the links below.